minafajitas/dominos_project1_cs351_mfaltas/README.md

 The only debugging tools including are print out statements and they only utilize the command line.
 Comment them out to exclude them from running.

-3)Who did what parts of the program and what parts (if any) are by a third party I, Mina Faltas, did 100% of the project.
+3)Who did what parts of the program and what parts (if any) are by a third party?
+I, Mina Faltas, did 100% of the project.

 4)A list of known bugs.